healthcare policy, health system innovation, primary care, virtual care

-It is my strong belief that research and education in the areas of health care policy and health care systems are important means of ensuring that the health needs of communities are met, and also vehicles for achieving social change.
+It is my strong belief that research and education in the areas of healthcare policy and healthcare systems are important means of ensuring that the health needs of communities are met, and also vehicles for achieving social change.
 Through novel curriculum design, implementation and dissemination, I have worked to increase understanding of healthcare system issues in the Canadian medical community in hopes of achieving that higher goal.
-I have worked as an advocate for the preservation and improvement of public health care in Canada for over a decade and with many different hats in the realm of health care policy.
-I am also an actively practicing family doctor and hospital administrator.
+I have worked as an advocate for the preservation and improvement of public healthcare in Canada for over a decade and more recently in the United States.
+I am also an actively practicing family doctor and hospital executive.
 Throughout my career I have maintained an active academic practice in which I participate in clinical and health policy education at all levels.
 I hope that by role modeling and teaching both clinical care and advocacy skills I will open the door for my colleagues at all stages of their careers to do the same.

 Awards and Distinctions (last 10 years)

 2019 - Peggy Leatt Knowledge and Impact Award, IHPME

 This award recognizes Dr. Martin’s achievements in developing transformative platforms of evidence that improve healthcare and health care systems.